 The bond between a pet and its owner is very strong and provides huge rewards.

 Along with the rewards comes the responsibility of caring for a living creature that depends upon you for all its needs.
-Caring for your pet's needs means providing a good diet and regular exercise, as well as mental stimulation.
-It also means making sure your pet has the basic social skills which make it an acceptable member of the family.
+Caring for your pets needs means providing a good diet and regular exercise.
+A preventative healthcare programme for your pet should include worming and vaccination.
+Register your pet with your local vet even if it is perfectly healthy, you will know where to go in an emergency and your vet will be able to give you advice on routine health care.